Written by Divinity Nutra, Updated on March 21, 2022

 Gout Risk Factors

-The list of risk factors below will increase the chances that you develop hyperuricemia, which can cause gout.
+The list of risk factors below will increase the chances that you develop hyperuricemia (too much uric acid in the blood), which can cause gout.

 - Being male